OmniSharp/generator-aspnet/README.md

 - Class Library
 - Unit Test project

-The Empty Application, Console Application, Web Application, Web Application Basic (a.k.a.
+The Empty Web Application, Console Application, Web Application, Web Application Basic (a.k.a.
 Web Application No Auth), Web API Application and Class Library are based on the templates introduced with Visual Studio 2015.
 They are available and maintained in the [ASP.NET Templates project](https://github.com/aspnet/Templates).

 > ASP.NET Templates provide project templates which are used in Visual Studio for creating ASP.NET Core 1.0 applications.